 - Nigel Witham Ltd v Smith & Issacs EWHC 12 (TCC); 117 Con LR 117; TCLR 3; CILL 2557 – Costs effect of a party declining to engage in mediation at a particular stage of a dispute.

 1992 — Chartered architect

 1994 — MSc Construction Law Kings College London and Arbitration; Awarded Bickerdike-Allen Prize

-- Chartered Institute of Arbitrators
+- Fellow of the Chartered Institute of Arbitrators

-- Royal Institute of British Architects
+- Chartered Member of the Royal Institute of British Architects

 - Technology and Construction Bar Association